Summer Under the Stars presents Nicholas Ray’s The Lusty Men, part of TCM’s 24-hour tribute to Robert Mitchum

 That exquisite shot also tells us that we are not in the world of the classical western, where either civilization triumphs over nature or law beats corruption and savagery.
 This is a post-World-War-II western, where the frontier has been eaten up by highways and neon, and men struggle to find their place, to not be endlessly tossed in the wind.

-I think I saw the shot in Visions of Light, a wonderful AFI documentary about the history of cinematography, and I never could find the film.
-Happily that has changed: TCM runs it once in a while, and it is finally available on DVD.
+The shot was in Visions of Light, a wonderful AFI documentary about the history of cinematography.
+TCM runs it once in a while, and it is finally available on DVD.
 It is a really good movie, not to be missed, and Mitchum’s performance is only one of the many things it has going for it.